Sex and the City Actor Willie Garson Dead at 57 - E! Online

 The Sex and the City family just lost a friend and fashion icon: Willie Garson.

-The actor, who portrayed Carrie Bradshaw's beloved bestie Stanford Blatch on the series, has died at age 57, according to his son Nathen Garson.
+The actor, who portrayed Carrie Bradshaw's beloved bestie Stanford Blatch on the series, has died at age 57, according to his son, Nathen Garson.

 "I love you so much papa," Nathen wrote on Instagram on Sept.
 21. "Rest In Peace and I'm so glad you got to share all your adventures with me and were able to accomplish so much.
 I'm so proud of you.
 I will always love you, but I think it's time for you to go on an adventure of your own."